Please note that the printed version of this page will include opening times and other useful information for each property/event.

 Access Information: Wheelchair access by right hand side porch.
 Toilets to right of this porch.

 Additional Information: Today it is home to a thriving Catholic community working with and for all the people of Reading.
 Your visit will allow you not only to see Pugin's beautiful architecture but also the workings of a modern Catholic church.
-There will guides ready to answer your questions and of course free refreshments will be available to help you on your way to your next HOD visit.
+There will guides ready to answer your questions and of course free refreshments will be available to help you on your way to your next Heritage Open Days visit.

 Erleigh Road, Reading, Berkshire, RG1 5LU